Contact us whenever you need it!

 A conservator has many personal and fiduciary responsibilities for the conservatee.
 Some of the most important duties that a guardian will have to perform for an incapacitated or mentally incompetent individual include:

-• Financial tasks: Managing banking, money, investments, and property on the conservatee’s behalf
+• Financial tasks: A conservator of the estate is responsible for managing banking, money, investments, and property on the conservatee’s behalf

-• Physical health: Making healthcare and residence decisions for the ward
+• Physical health: A conservator of the person makes healthcare and residence decisions for the ward

 State courts need to be petitioned in order for a conservator to be appointed.
-The final process will always depend on the state laws that apply to the case however, the path to conservatorship normally follow these steps:
+The final process will always depend on the state laws that apply to the case.
+However, the path to conservatorship normally follows these steps:

 • A court order is created to rule on whether a conservatorship should be created for the affected individual.

-• Medical evidence should be identified and gathered that confirms the need for a conservator to be appointed.
+• Medical evidence should be identified and gathered to confirm the need for a conservator to be appointed.

 • The potential ward can present their case if they disagree with the appointment.